BolsUA/documentation/docs/database.md

 - `application_id`: References the application that is being graded.
 - `scholarship_id`: References the scholarship for which the application was submitted.
+- `student_id`: References the student who submitted the application.
+- `jury_id`: References the jury member who graded the application.
-- `grade`: An integer value representing the grade awarded.
+- `grade`: An float value representing the grade awarded.
 - `reason`: A text field explaining the rationale behind the grade.
-- `timeStamp`: The date and time when the grade was assigned.
+- `user_response`: Represents the user's response to the grade (e.g., "accepted", "declined").
 - `id`: Unique identifier for each grading entry.

+## Submission Completed
+The `submission_completed` table stores information about the completion of submitted results of scholarships.

+- `scholarship_id`: References the scholarship for which the results were submitted.

+## ScholarshipJury
+The `scholarship_jury` table stores the scholarships_id and jury amount.

+- `scholarship_id`: References the scholarship.
+- `juryamount`: The amount of jury members assigned to the scholarship.

 ## Application
 The `application` table stores the records of users applying for scholarships.
 Each application is tied to a specific user and scholarship.